What is a Herniated Disc?

 In traditional open surgery and in less sophisticated minimally invasive procedures, the surgeon must make an incision large enough to see the operative field.
 After cutting through layers of muscle and tissue down to the spine, the surgeon uses a device called a retractor to pull apart the muscle, creating a window through which he or she can perate.

 Cutting through and retracting the muscle this way can damage not only the muscle tissue, but also nearby tendons, ligaments, nerves, and blood vessels.
 The term invasive or minimally invasive is appropriate because the surgeon must launch a sort of methodical attack on the body in order to reach the offending disc.
-Let’s take a closer look, and see how advanced minimally invasive spinal surgery eliminates these problems.
+Below, let’s take a closer look, and see how advanced minimally invasive spinal surgery eliminates these problems.

 Traditional Herniated Disc Surgery